The Ultimate Guide on How to Start a Money Making Blog

 Once you know your why… it’s time to really focus in on your what.
 What type of blog are you looking to create?
 Is there a specific niche that you’re aiming for?

 There are a number of great blogger niches and general topic categories that are all proven to be successful.
 You might like to pick from one of these on the list..
 Or grab one and make it your own…

-Sometimes it’s a good idea to start a little wider and then narrow yourself down as you get a feel for the topic and wheat specific area you’re really into.
+Sometimes it’s a good idea to start a little wider and then narrow yourself down as you get a feel for the topic and what specific area you’re really into.
 Niche specific blogs are far easier to monetize than broad ones.